-Identification (The process of identification takes place outside of the Internet connection and is referred to as an "out-of-band" process.)
+Identification: The process of identification takes place outside of the Internet connection and is referred to as an "out-of-band" process.

-- 1. Telephonic identification of users and/or password exchange is acceptable.
-Exchange of passwords and identities by US Certified Mail is acceptable. - 2.
-Exchange of passwords and identities by bonded messenger is acceptable. - 3.
-Direct person contact exchange of passwords and identities between users is acceptable. - 4.
+- 1. Telephonic identification of users and/or password exchange is acceptable. - 2.
+Exchange of passwords and identities by US Certified Mail is acceptable. - 3.
+Exchange of passwords and identities by bonded messenger is acceptable. - 4.
+Direct person contact exchange of passwords and identities between users is acceptable. - 5.
 Tokens or smart cards are acceptable for identification.
 Out-of-band tokens involve local control of the token databases with the local authenticated server vouching for specific local users.
-10

-While specific medical e-mail legislation has not emerged at the federal level, Congress has included e-mail within the definition of "telemedicine."
+While specific medical e-mail legislation, other than previously mentioned in the security rule, has not emerged at the federal level, Congress has included e-mail within the definition of "telemedicine."
 Thus, any telemedicine interaction between a patient and provider requires informed consent, not only because medical information might be obtained, transmitted, or stored during the telemedicine consultation, but also because patients are engaging in a specific medical procedure.
-11

 Because states determine policy on licensure to practice medicine within state boundaries, a practitioner with a license in one state may be at risk of violating another state's licensing laws when engaging in e-mail consultation, diagnosis, or treatment in another state.
 Prior to engaging in an electronic consultation with or about a patient, physicians should be aware of potential licensing issues, particularly when interacting across state lines.
-12
+16

-Most states prohibit physicians from disclosing information concerning the care and treatment of a patient.
-Many have statutes outlining specific requirements for the disclosure of patient information relative to mental health and sexually transmitted disease.
-Some state statutes address re-disclosure of health information.
+The HIPAA privacy rule addresses disclosure of information concerning the care and treatment of a patient.
+Many states have additional protections outlining the disclosure of patient information relative to mental health, substance abuse, and sexually transmitted disease.